 Shale Hills Farm in Sussex planted its first evergreen seedling in 1961.
 Since that time, families from throughout New Jersey, New York City and beyond have made a tradition of starting their holiday season by spending a day at the Sussex County farm and cutting their own Christmas tree.

 In the early days, Garrett muses that most of his trees were of the “Charlie Brown” variety.
 But as the years went by and preferences changed, people sought out the “perfect” tree.
 Now trees are sheared each year of the 8-12 years of growth.
 And pines are no longer the preferred choice.
-Shale Hills Farm has about 25,000 spruces, firs and pines in various stages of maturity.
+Shale Hills Farm has a wide variety spruces, firs and pines in various stages of maturity.

 Families get a whole lot more than a tree at Shale Hills Farm.
 Garrett says “We want to make it a fun day in the country for our guests.
-Refreshments are available at the Candy Cane Cottage, and the fully decorated barn is home to just about every kind of farm animal you can imagine, Christmas movies run all day long in the hayloft, and we even have a deal with the North Pole so that the ‘REAL’ Santa Claus spends some time here!”
+Refreshments are available at the Candy Cane Cottage, and the fully decorated barn is home to just about every kind of farm animal you can imagine, Christmas movies run all day long in the hayloft.
 It is no wonder that the official motto of Shale Hills is “New Jersey’s Friendliest Farm.”

 Over the years, Shale Hills Farm has raised a variety of crops and livestock.
 Beef cattle, pigs, corn, hay and greenhouse tomatoes have all found a home on this farm.
 But Garrett says that “Christmas tree farming has been my favorite.
 Carol and I enjoy every aspect of it, from the spring planting right up to the selling season.
 It is such a pleasure to open the farm to families who are more than just customers...they are our friends and we appreciate that they include us as a part of their own holiday experience.”